CQDX/visi-genie-4d-systems-async/README.md

 ## Class Relationships

 The singleton class named *Host* creates and manages the lifetime of serial device instances.
-For example, a Raspberry Pi 2 could have four different display modules to monitor various subsystems.
+For example, a Raspberry Pi 2 could have four different display modules, where each monitor is dedicated to specific subsystem monitoring and related interactive control.

 <img src="https://github.com/CQDX/visi-genie-4d-systems-async/blob/master/ViSiGenie4DSystems.Async/ClassDiagram.png">